 The weather on the islands is ideal for yearlong cycling so no wonder Bahrain Merida chose the island of Hvar for their winter training camp.
 Out of season prices are agreeable, the traffic light.
 But beware, while it may be hard to find any inhabitants on certain islands during the winter, and when encountered as pedestrians they tend to move very sloth like, hibernating on the hard earned tourist cash, if found in a vehicle they transform themselves into loosely guided missiles that consider it their right to cut that corner at full throttle on your side of the road.

 With a significant increase in cycling tourists in recent years, the issue of transporting bikes on ferries has come into sharper focus.
 In general, the rule is that bikes on ferries are no problem, while bikes on catamarans are a lot more problematic.
 Click here for more of an overview of transporting bikes in Croatia.

 In an attempt to improve tourist information for cyclists a few years ago, Total Croatia Cycling created a map.
 Bike clubs, gear and shops, races and events, regions, the idea was to build a resource for all.
-I can’t say that the map is accurate for 2019, but hopefully it will be useful to some.
+I can’t say that the map will be fully accurate in 2021, but hopefully it will be useful to some.

 As with so many initiatives in Croatia, private business takes tourism forward better than official channels.

 This is certainly true of cycling in Croatia.
 Adria Bike quickly became a true pioneer for expanding the opportunities of cycling tourism.
 From organising races to developing tours and accommodation for cyclists, the small company did amazing things.
 You can learn more about their current work.

 The biggest success story was the MTB 4 Islands race, which will take place once more in 2019 from April 9-13, run by MITAS.
 Check out the video below.